Columbia-Police-Vehicle-Involved-in-Early-Morning.

 Details of the Bookman Road Crash

-According to the South Carolina Highway Patrol, the crash occurred at approximately 6:20 a.m. on Monday at the intersection of Bookman Road and Old Two Notch Road in Elgin, South Carolina.
+The South Carolina Highway Patrol reported that the crash happened around 6:20 a.m. on Monday.
+It took place at the intersection of Bookman Road and Old Two Notch Road in Elgin, South Carolina.

-Troopers reported that a 2020 Chevy Tahoe, registered to the City of Columbia and operated by a Columbia Police Department officer, was attempting to turn left from Old Two Notch Road onto Bookman Road.
-During the turn, the police vehicle collided with a 2010 Chevy van that was traveling northbound on Bookman Road.
+Troopers said a 2020 Chevy Tahoe, owned by the City of Columbia, was driven by a Columbia Police Department officer.
+The officer tried to turn left from Old Two Notch Road onto Bookman Road.
+During the turn, the Tahoe collided with a 2010 Chevy van traveling north on Bookman Road.

-The circumstances leading up to the collision remain under investigation.
-Officials have not confirmed whether traffic signals, visibility conditions, speed, or other factors played a role in the crash.
+Investigators are still working to determine what caused the crash.
+Officials have not confirmed whether traffic signals, speed, visibility, or other factors contributed.

 Emergency Response and Scene Activity

-Multiple law enforcement agencies responded to the scene shortly after the crash occurred.
-A nearby resident described seeing a large presence of emergency vehicles and investigators working the area for several hours.
+Several law enforcement agencies arrived shortly after the crash.
+A nearby resident reported seeing many emergency vehicles and investigators at the scene for hours.

-Law enforcement vehicles from the Columbia Police Department, Richland County, and South Carolina Highway Patrol were present, including both marked and unmarked units.
+Units from the Columbia Police Department, Richland County, and the South Carolina Highway Patrol responded.
+Both marked and unmarked vehicles were present.

 Injuries Reported in the Crash

-The Columbia Police Department confirmed that the officer driving the Chevy Tahoe sustained non-life-threatening injuries and was transported by emergency medical services for treatment.
+The Columbia Police Department confirmed that the officer suffered non-life-threatening injuries.
+Emergency medical services took the officer to a hospital for treatment.

-Highway Patrol officials stated that the occupants of the Chevy van were not injured in the crash.
+Officials said the people in the Chevy van did not suffer injuries.
 No other injuries were reported.

 Investigation Status and Lack of Citations

-Officials have not released details regarding whether emergency lights or sirens were activated at the time of the collision.
+Officials have not said whether the officer used emergency lights or sirens at the time.

 Resident Concerns About Bookman Road Safety